Nickzster/flow-log-parser/README.md

 # Setup
 1. Install NodeJS 20.17.0 or newer.
 2. Run the program: `node main.mjs`.
-This will dump everything into `processed.txt`.
+This will dump everything into the output file specified (default is `processed.txt`).
 3. View the output contents via `cat processed.txt`.

 For usage help, run `node main.mjs --help`.